Two Chemical Pregnancies in a Row: Should I Worry?

 Two Chemical Pregnancies in a Row: Are these considered miscarriages?

 A miscarriage is the loss of a pregnancy in the first 20 weeks.
-A chemical pregnancy is a miscarriage that is considered very early in the pregnancy, before a fetus is detectable on ultrasound.
+A chemical pregnancy is a miscarriage that is considered very early in the pregnancy, before an embryo sack is detectable on ultrasound.

 Two Chemical Pregnancies in a Row: What are my options?